-A female-based Leslie matrix model was used to assess the response of the White Sturgeon population to prospective management actions in the SSJ (Horst 1977; Caswell 2001; Morris and Doak 2002).
+A female-based Leslie matrix model was used to assess the SSJ White Sturgeon population’s response to prospective management actions (Horst 1977; Caswell 2001; Morris and Doak 2002).
 Population modeling analyses were conducted in R using functions from the popbio package (Stubben and Milligan 2007; R Core Team 2018).
-Data for the matrices were only available for White Sturgeon up to age 19 in the SSJ.
+Data for the matrices were only available for White Sturgeon up to age-19 in the SSJ.
 However, it is not uncommon for White Sturgeon to live longer than 30 years (Hildebrand et al. 2016).
 As such, an age-20 and older life stage (hereafter 20+) was included in the models.
 A post-census breeding structure was constructed to evaluate the influence of offspring production and complete recruitment failure in a sensitivity-elasticity analysis (Morris and Doak 2002).
 Projection matrices were in the form:

 A=R1R2⋯⋯R20+S00⋯⋯00S1⋯⋮⋮⋮⋱⋯⋮00⋯S19S20+,